rancher/rancher-docs/docs/reference-guides/best-practices/rancher-server/tuning-and-best-practices-for-rancher-at-scale.md

 ### Using the Authorized Cluster Endpoint (ACE)

 An [Authorized Cluster Endpoint](../../../reference-guides/rancher-manager-architecture/communicating-with-downstream-user-clusters#4-authorized-cluster-endpoint) (ACE) provides access to the Kubernetes API of Rancher-provisioned RKE, RKE2, and K3s clusters.
 When enabled, the ACE adds a context to kubeconfig files generated for the cluster.
 The context uses a direct endpoint to the cluster, thereby bypassing Rancher.
 This reduces load on Rancher for cases where unmediated API access is acceptable or preferable.

-Note that, in order for `kubeconfig` to take advantage of ACE, users need to issue the `kubectl use-context <ace context name>` command in order to start using it.
+See [Authorized Cluster Endpoint](../../../reference-guides/rancher-manager-architecture/communicating-with-downstream-user-clusters#4-authorized-cluster-endpoint) for more information and configuration instructions.

 ### Experimental: Option to Reduce Event Handler Executions
 The bulk of Rancher's logic occurs on event handlers.
 These event handlers run on an object whenever the object is updated, and when Rancher is started.
 Additionally, they run every 15 hours when Rancher syncs caches.
 In scaled setups these scheduled runs come with huge performance costs because every handler is being run on every applicable object.
 However, the scheduled handler execution can be disabled with the `CATTLE_SYNC_ONLY_CHANGED_OBJECTS` environment variable.
 If resource allocation spikes are seen every 15 hours, this setting can help.